 - Multi-function pre-sets

-Panasonic has been making world-leading electric appliances since 1918.
-This ingenious all-in-one microwave convection oven does it all.
-As well as being a microwave and convection oven combo, this humble-looking but feature-packed 1000-watt electric oven offers healthy air-frying utilities and features Panasonic’s patented FlashXpress® Broiler.
+Firstly, Panasonic has been making world-leading electric appliances since 1918.
+As a result, this ingenious all-in-one microwave convection oven does it all.
+After all, as well as being a microwave and convection oven combo, this humble-looking but feature-packed 1000-watt electric oven offers healthy air-frying utilities and features Panasonic’s patented FlashXpress® Broiler.

 Toshiba Countertop Microwave Oven with Convection, Smart Sensor, Sound On/Off Function and LCD Display, Stainless Steel